ProjectsArea/Resume-building-using-ATS-Score-Calculation-using-MCP-and-LLM/README.md

-Below is a ready-to-use `README.md` for your GitHub repo based on your folder structure and tech stack.

-***

 # Resume Builder with ATS Score using MCP Server & LLMs

 Intelligent **resume–job matching and ATS score assistant** built with: